SimVascular/svFSIplus/tests/cases/cep/square_AP_2d/README.md

 ```

 To define an external stimulus, users need to provide amplitude, start time and duration.
 The signal is essentially a square wave.

+## References
+S. Göktepe and E. Kuhl.
+Computational modeling of cardiac electrophysiology: A novel finite
+element approach.
+International Journal for Numerical Methods in Engineering, 79(2):156–
+178, jul 2009.